joshyam-k/schPull/README.md

 I relied heavily on the following two great tutorials to get this system up and running and would highly recommend checking them out if you're interested in doing something similar.
 - A [blogpost](https://jasonet.co/posts/scheduled-actions/) written by Jason Etcovich
 - A [blogpost](https://blog.simonpcouch.com/blog/r-github-actions-commit/) written by Simon Couch.

+Note: actions have been disabled on this repository since the dashboard that it was feeding into is no longer being used!